-Whenever events or changes in circumstances indicate that the carrying amount of our equity investment in LLCB might not be recoverable, then we determine whether an impairment is other-than-temporary.
+Whenever events or changes in circumstances indicate that the carrying amount of our equity investments in LLCB and LLCB II might not be recoverable, then we determine whether an impairment is other-than-temporary.
 If we conclude the impairment is other-than-temporary, we determine the estimated fair value of the investment by performing a discounted cash flow or market approach analysis and recognize an other-than-temporary impairment to reduce the investment to its estimated fair value.

-We believe that the accounting estimate related to impairment of real estate development projects held by us, or other-than-temporary impairment of our equity investment in LLCB, is a critical accounting estimate because it is very susceptible to change from period to period; it requires management to make assumptions about future prices, production, and costs, and the potential impact of a loss from impairment could be material to our earnings.
-Management's assumptions regarding future cash flows from real estate development projects or return on equity of our investment in LLCB have fluctuated in the past due to changes in prices, production and costs and are expected to continue to do so in the future as market conditions change.
+We believe that the accounting estimate related to impairment of real estate development projects held by us, or other-than-temporary impairment of our equity investments in LLCB and LLCB II, is a critical accounting estimate because it is very susceptible to change from period to period; it requires management to make assumptions about future prices, production, and costs, and the potential impact of a loss from impairment could be material to our earnings.
+Management's assumptions regarding future cash flows from real estate development projects or return on equity of our investments in LLCB and LLCB II have fluctuated in the past due to changes in prices, production and costs and are expected to continue to do so in the future as market conditions change.